Nuascura/Licenses/README.md

 * Alpia, for the tattoo textures.
 * BananasManaic, for base structuration.
 * Taki17, for the inspiration from their restraint item validator.

+Looking to re-release or re-distribute this software?
+Terms of use outlined under official listings apply mainly to general users and are more concerned with the packaged archives presented as they are.
+Implicitly, if you can compile this repository's scripts, you can use this repository's MIT License.
+Check it out for more information!